Michalosik/DoItApp/readme.md

 ## Description

-**DoList** is my app, that I made alone with use of PHP and AJAX.
+**DoList** is an app, that I made alone with use of PHP and AJAX.
 It's simple CRUD App where you can add some tasks, edit or remove them.
-App saves tasks on server side (about connectin app you will read in [installation](#installation) section).
+App saves tasks on server side (about connecting app you will read in [installation](#installation) section).
 Try it live [here](https://michalbali.unixstorm.eu/)!

 ## How to use